jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ./scripts/hashes python/jupyterlab_widgets/dist/*
 ```

 Commit the changes you've made above, and include the uploaded files hashes in the commit message.
 Tag the release if ipywidgets was released.
-Push to origin master (and include the tag in the push), e.g:
+Push to origin `main` (and include the tag in the push), e.g:

 ```
 git tag 8.0.4
-git push origin master 8.0.4
+git push origin main 8.0.4
 ```

 Update conda-forge packages (if the requirements changed to ipywidgets, make sure to update widgetsnbextension first).